MustardChef/WSABuilds/README.md

 4. Delete the .7z archive
 5. Move the newly extracted folder to a suitable location (Documents folder is a good choice), as you will need to keep the folder on your PC to use MagiskOnWSA

-> [!NOTE]
+&gt; [!NOTE]
-> If you're updating WSA, merge the folders and replace the files for all items when asked
+&gt; If you're updating WSA, merge the folders and replace the files for all items when asked

 6. Open the Windows Subsystem For Android™ folder: Search for and double-click `Run.bat`
    - If you previously have a MagiskOnWSA installation, it will automatically uninstall the previous one while preserving all user data and install the new one, so don't worry about your data.